Role of mechanical effects on the excitation spectra of microwave-dressed Rydberg states in a cold atomic cloud: Modeling

 However, since the IR absorption is proportional to the ground state population, a reduction of the absorption can be explained by the depletion of the number of atoms probed by the IR beam.
 Also, we notice that the broad MW frequency range where the reduction of the IR absorption occurs, roughly corresponds to the frequency range where the probability excitation of atom pairs in $\ket{D,F}$ or $\ket{F,D}$ states is increased (see the red curve in Fig. \ref{probabilidades}).
 Atoms in such pair states are sensitive to DDI and experience an inter-atomic force sufficiently strong to expel the atoms from the observed volume in a few tenths of microseconds (see Fig. \ref{dxt} in Appendix).\\

+In order to connect the calculated dressed atom-pairs excitation probabilities and the atomic depletion hypothesis with the observed spectra, a model of the atom-cloud dynamics is required.
+Such a model should include the dynamical evolution of the internal and external degrees of freedom of the atomic ensemble.
+Moreover, to be accurate, the model should also account for some specificities of our experiment such as the need to turn off the MOT trapping beams (to avoid ionization) during the IR absorption measurements resulting in the free fall of the cold cloud and consequently a limitation of the observation time.
+Also in our setup the Rydberg-exciting-beams cross-sections are smaller than the cold-cloud dimension (see Fig. \ref{imagenes}).
+Therefore, the total atomic ensemble can be divided into two fractions, one that interacts with the exciting light and one that does not.
+Diffusive motion between these two fractions further complicates the atomic dynamics.

-To connect the calculated excitation probability and the atomic depletion hypothesis with the observed spectra we have developed a rate equation model corresponding to the simplified level scheme presented in Fig. \ref{singledouble}.
+In view of these difficulties, we have refrained from modeling the actual experimental conditions.
+Instead, we present a simple rate equations model that includes a minimal set of assumptions.
+The model refers to the level scheme presented in Fig. \ref{singledouble}.\\

-The model is concerned with atom-pairs with a fixed inter-atomic distance $R$ and polar angle $\theta$.
-A simplified notation is used to designate the pair dressed state. $gg$ refers to the pair ground-state (MW photon numbers are implicit). $gr$ refers to pair states with only one excited Rydberg atom. $dd$ and $df$ refer to doubly excited Rydberg pairs. $dd$ includes all Rydberg states not affected by the dipole - dipole repulsion [mainly $\ket{D,D}$ states and some $\ket{F,D}(\ket{D,F})$ states for which the DDI is not sufficiently large (see Eq. (\ref{expulsion}.a)]. $df$ includes all $\ket{F,D}(\ket{D,F})$ states for which the DDI is significant (Eq. (\ref{expulsion}.b).
+The model is concerned with a homogeneous ensemble of atom-pairs with fixed inter-atomic distance $R$ and polar angle $\theta$.
+A simplified notation is used to designate the pair dressed-state. $gg$ refers to the pair ground-state (MW photon numbers are implicit). $gr$ refers to pair states with only one excited Rydberg atom. $dd$ and $df$ refer to doubly excited Rydberg pairs. $dd$ includes all Rydberg states not affected by the dipole - dipole repulsion [mainly $\ket{D,D}$ states and some $\ket{F,D}(\ket{D,F})$ states for which the DDI is not sufficiently large (see Eq. (\ref{expulsion}.a)]. $df$ includes all $\ket{F,D}(\ket{D,F})$ states for which the DDI is significant (Eq. (\ref{expulsion}.b).
 All level degeneracies are ignored. \\

 The model assumes that the ensemble of atom-pairs is fed by atom-pairs in the $gg$ state at a rate $\gamma_0 n_0$. $\gamma_0$ is the intrinsic cold cloud loss-rate.
 In the absence of any additional loss mechanism, the total atomic population is $n_0$.
 The decay to the ground state of a Rydberg atom occurs at rate $\Gamma$ \citep{Gounand79,Saffman05}.
 Based on the observations presented in Fig. \ref{transitorios}, we assume a loss-rate $\gamma$ for all Rydberg states ($\gamma > \gamma_0$).
 In addition, to account for the MW induced dipole - dipole atom removal we include an escape rate $\eta$ from level $df$ out of the pairs ensemble.
 The excitation rate from $gg$ to $gr$ is designated as $\Lambda$ while $\Lambda_1$ and $\Lambda_2$ correspond to the excitation rates from $gg$ to $dd$ and $df$ respectively.\\